-*This recipe calls for disposable containers but you could freeze in an ice cube tray and pop them out as you give them to your dog.
-If you use whole apples instead of pre-sliced, just core and chop them before using.
+And, instead of disposable containers, freeze the treats in an ice cube tray and pop them out as you give them to your dog.

 9. Dog Friendly Easter Eggs from Tanya Arnold

-Makes 20 mini Easter eggs for your dog and can freeze for up to a month.
+Sounds like a good recipe to me.
+Plus, it makes 20 mini eggs for your dog share and you can freeze them for up to a month.

-Ingredients To Avoid In Your Own Raw Dog Treat Recipes
+Ingredients To Avoid In Your Own Dog Treat Recipes

 We’re all about making healthy, natural treats for our dogs, but far too often the recipes we come across feature ingredients that we shouldn’t be giving to our dogs.
 Just because you’re making those treats at home and know exactly what’s going into them, doesn’t always mean they’re healthy.